Differences in Edge Computing Hardware – Six Characteristics you Need to Know

-The previous post in our How to Find an Edge Computer series broke down edge computers into three simple categories: fan-cooled, fanless, and rugged.
-In this post, we’re exploring the traits of edge computers to understand their differences.
-Arming yourself with this information makes finding the right hardware much easier.
+We offer three different categories of edge computing hardware: fan-cooled, fanless, and rugged.
+In this post, we’re exploring the different traits of each to understand their differences and strengths.
+Arming yourself with this information makes finding the best solution for your edge embedded or IoT computer much easier.

 Edge computers often face dust, extreme temperatures, electrostatic discharge (ESD), impact forces and constant vibration.
 Instantaneous events, such as massive voltage spikes, acts of God, and other unforeseen events also threaten embedded systems.
 Survivability represents the system’s ability to tolerate these factors over time.